 Selecting the right practice management system is not easy.
 The ideal offering should boost your overall efficiency, and greatly

 ease your staff's administrative burden.
 How can you assure that experience?
 Ask any vendor these five essential questions.

 Our Best in KLAS practice management solution helps more than 38,000 providers on our cloud-based network get paid more, faster.
 Find out how your practice can achieve financial health during these times of change, with far less administrative burden.Discover athenaCollector

-CodeViewSM uses clean claims data to estimate average contracted rates for select procedure codes across several classes of payers.
+CodeViewSM uses clean claims data, from January through Dec 2013, to estimate average contracted rates for select procedure codes across several classes of payers.
 We employ the following process to produce these estimates:

 1. In order to limit the data set to payers for which we have significant and reliable transaction volume, we first remove data from any payer that isn't included in our PayerView® report, which uses a robust vetting process to ensure data quality.

 2. We then restrict the data to primary charges on claims billed to primary insurance that did not receive a denial (i.e., they either resulted in a payment or an explanation of benefits that resulted in a transfer to either secondary insurance or the patient).